nasa/mika/output data/readme_hazard_interpretation.txt

 aggregating to a hazard.

-For example, we could have the following results for a row: hazard words -> tortoise, beetle, endangered, endangered species habitat hazard level 1 topics -> 10, 6 hazard level 2 topics -> 33, 26, 17, 11
+For example, we could have the following results for a row:

+hazard words -> tortoise, beetle, species; endangered, endangered species habitat, habitat

+***NOTE: when multiple words are required to define a hazard, such as both "speces" and "endangered", separate the two type of lists with a semicolon
+ex1: ground; heli, helicopter, aircraft, airtanker, tanker, aerial
+ex2: highway, road, traffic; close, closure, impacts
+ex3: resource, crew; limited, share, lack, fatigue
+****

+hazard level 1 topics -> 10, 6
+hazard level 2 topics -> 33, 26, 17, 11
 Best documents (for each of the topics) -> 2006_1224_MULTIPLE JUNE FIRES,